 Statement of Ethics in the Use of Computing Resources

 Technology resources at Faulkner University require strict legal and ethical utilization by all users.
 These resources should be used wisely and carefully.
 The following list, though not covering every situation, specifies some of the responsibilities that should accompany usage of Faulkner computing resources and the networks of which Faulkner is a member.
 All users are expected to abide by these regulations.
-Refer to Computer Use Policy # 455 for more details.
+Refer to Policy # 455 Computer Use for more details.

 All Faulkner rules of conduct as outlined in the Student Handbook, Catalog and other policies apply when using Faulkner’s computing resources.

 All users are responsible for ensuring what they do is legal.
-For example, they must: